Pain researcher in Italy up to seven retractions

 M.M., E.A., and S.F. disagree with the retraction decision.
 All other authors did not respond to this notice.

 We asked Avril Drummond, editor-in-chief of Clinical Rehabilitation, to elaborate on the concerns mentioned in the notices and the “unresolved questions,” but she had not replied by press time.
-(We also pointed out that, contrary to what the notice stated, O’Donnell’s critique did not include the studies retracted in August.)
+(We also pointed out that, contrary to what the notice stated, O’Connell’s critique did not include the studies retracted in August.)

 Bolland and colleagues, whose work the notice cited, examined data with known or suspected integrity issues, including 17 RCTs by Monticone’s group.
 Describing Monticone’s research, their paper stated: